 Chances are you have heard of Edison in relation to overcoming failure before.
-He was a master of “trial and error.
+He was a master of trial and error.
 Someone who wasn't afraid to make lots of mistakes in order to succeed.

 When asked about the many thousands of failures he had when trying to create the light-bulb he famously said, “I have not failed.
 I’ve just found 10,000 ways that won’t work.”

 But there is even more to it than that.
 As a child, he was thought to be dumb and told that he would never be a success by many of his teachers because his mind would often wander in class.